pre-commit

 • -h, --help: show help and available options.

-new in 2.8.0: pre-commit now exits with more specific codes:
+pre-commit exits with specific codes:

 • 1: a detected / expected error